 Charlotte Child Custody Attorneys

 Reaching a child custody agreement can sometimes be complicated for both the adults and children involved.
 With the right legal team, you can reach a win-win agreement and potentially change your relationship with your spouse for the better.
-Let our attorneys support you through your child custody case.
+Let our child custody lawyers in Charlotte support you through your child custody case.

 There is a lot at stake with child custody cases as the outcome can impact your future relationship with your child(ren).
 North Carolina has specific laws on how to divide custody between parents who do not live together.
 Once a child custody order is issued by the courts, it is critical to comply with the arrangement.
 Parents have the option to agree on a custody arrangement together without legal assistance, although if they cannot agree, the court will decide on a custody arrangement for them.